mdaneshyab/CPP-AP-Project/README.md

 ![Vector Pointer Vs STD Results](Results/VectorPointerVsSTD_results.png)

 ---

 ## Part 2: Device Class with Custom Vectors

 In the second part, a `Device` class is implemented.
-This class holds two vectors of shapes, as well as the device itself.
+This class models a realistic device, consisting of several shape objects as well as other sub-devices.
+The `Device` class and its components are designed to represent the complex structure of real-world objects, like an automobile with various parts, both simple and complex.

+### Functionalities

+The `Device` class includes the following key functionalities:

+- **AddShape**: Adds a shape to the device.
+- **AddSubDevice**: Adds a sub-device to the device.
+- **GetVolume**: Returns the total volume of the device, including all shapes and sub-devices.
+The volume is calculated by invoking the `EvalVolume` function whenever any shape's dimensions are modified using the `Set` functions.
+- **GetSurfaceArea**: Returns the total surface area of the device, including all shapes and sub-devices.
+The surface area is calculated by invoking the `EvalSurfaceArea` function whenever any shape's dimensions are modified.
+- **GetMass**: Returns the total mass of the device, including all shapes and sub-devices.
+The mass is calculated by invoking the `EvalMass` function whenever any shape's density or volume is modified.

+### Shape Classes

+The `Shape` class and its derived classes (`Cube`, `Sphere`, `Cylinder`, `Pyramid`) include methods to calculate volume, surface area, and mass based on the shape's dimensions and density.
+These calculations are done via `Eval` functions, which are triggered whenever relevant properties are set or changed.

-- A custom `operator<<` function is implemented for the `Device` class and associated objects.
+Additionally, a custom `operator<<` function is implemented to provide detailed output about the device and its components.

-- You can experiment with this implementation by running the sample code provided in the `Part2` folder.
+You can experiment with this implementation by running the sample code provided in the `Part2` folder.

 ---